 Students should research the details of non-SMU scholarships for applicability and see the Director of Study Abroad for other scholarship and grant opportunities.

-- be a junior or senior and have a GPA of 2.75 or better.
+- be a sophomore, junior or senior and have a preferably a GPA of 2.75 or better.

 - apply to CIMBA online.
 Print a copy of application and submit it to Study Abroad Office.

 - submit Saint Mary's required paperwork to the Study Abroad Office.
 Application may be picked up in the Study Abroad Office, Saint Mary's Hall, Room 136.

 Acceptance is contingent on a thorough review of the student's application by the SMU Director of Study Abroad and subsequent approval from CIMBA.

 1. Pay $400 non-refundable program deposit payable to SMU.

 2. Obtain a passport.
 Submit a copy of the first page of passport to the Study Abroad Office.

 4. Obtain a student visa.
 Submit copy of visa stamp to Study Abroad Office.